dfinity/ICRC-1/Charters.md

   * Follow up on #32: rename `Account.principal` → `Account.owner` (implemented in https://github.com/dfinity/ICRC-1/pull/41).

-    Rationale: "principal" is a reserved identifier in Candid, using this identified can create unnecessary complication when calling the ledger from the command line.
+    Rationale: "principal" is a reserved identifier in Candid, using this identifier can create unnecessary complications when calling the ledger from the command line.

   * `icrc1_minting_account` (proposed in https://github.com/dfinity/ICRC-1/pull/29): make the result optional: `icrc1_minting_account : () -> (opt Account) query`.